-Join Jess Stratton for an in-depth discussion in this video Creating a meeting, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Creating a meeting, part of Learning Lotus Notes.

 Meetings are most likely going to become an integral part of our workday. …At some point, it's going to be us that need to call the meeting, so let's go over all …the steps to create a basic meeting with Lotus Notes. …To start, we need to get into our calendar by going to the Open list and choosing Calendar; …from there we can click on New in the Action bar. …The Type automatically defaults to Meeting, so now we can type our Subject. …Now we get to pick the start time and the end time for the meeting.…